Best travel tripods 2024: Lightweight and compact tripods

 Buy if:

-✅ You want a stylish aesthetic: This tripod has been designed with a beautiful aesthetic in mind, and it performs just as nicely as it looks.
+✅ You want a stylish tripod: This tripod has been designed with a beautiful aesthetic, and it performs just as nicely as it looks.

 Don't buy if:

-You don't have a big budget: Though it is beautiful to look at, most of the tripods on this list do the same job but for a fraction of the cost.
+You don't have a big budget: Though it is beautiful to look at, most of the tripods on this list do the same job at a fraction of the cost.

 The bottom line

-🔎 Gitzo Legende Traveller Tripod Kit If you have the money, we believe this is a pretty nice tripod to use, but we do have one criticism: there are many tripods on the market, including several that are included in this list, that can do the same tasks for a lot less money. ★★★★
+🔎 Gitzo Legende Traveller Tripod Kit If you have the money, this is a pretty nice tripod to use, but we do have one criticism: there are many tripods on the market, including several in this guide, that can do the same tasks for a lot less money. ★★★★

-The Legende Traveller Tripod Kit impresses with its meticulous attention to detail, including features like the custom-designed matte silver aluminum Center Ball Head and the stylish leather strap, enhancing its premium feel.
+This tripod looks incredibly stylish.
+The Gitzo Legende is expertly crafted, sporting smooth dials and knobs to make setting it up and adjusting it an easy, straightforward process.
+It also impresses with its stunning details, including features like the custom-designed matte silver aluminum Center Ball Head and the gorgeous leather strap, enhancing its premium feel.

-It extends to a maximum height of 65 inches with the central column extended and collapses down to a compact length of 16.9 inches when folded.
-With four leg sections, it can support loads of up to 17.6 lbs.
+All this talk of design doesn't mean the Gitzo Legende doesn't perform well: More than just looking great, it's a very good tripod, too.
+It extends to a maximum height of 65 inches with the central column extended, and collapses to a compact length of 16.9 inches when folded.
+Four leg sections can support a load of up to 17.6 lbs.

 Swipe to scroll horizontally